openv/vcontrold/doc/INSTALL.md

 # Building via cmake

+The `vcontrold` package depends on `libxml2`.

+For the build process on \*nix machines, usually the `libxml2-dev` package is needed.
+To get the documentation converted from Restructured Text (similar to Markdown) to the format used by `man`, the `rst2man` utility has to be installed.

-The Package can be built with the normal cmake procedure.
+The package can be built with the normal cmake procedure.
 Simply execute the following steps in your source directory:

 ```
 mkdir build